-Learn how to make gravy from scratch!
-This easy, insanely flavorful and FOOLPROOF classic homemade brown gravy recipe is perfect for turkey, mashed potatoes or just about anything else!
-Serve over my favorite Garlic Mashed Potatoes or alongside Fried Chicken or Fried Pork Chops and Collard Greens for truly authentic Southern meal.
+Learn how to make gravy from scratch with a basic roux!
+This easy, insanely flavorful and FOOLPROOF classic homemade brown gravy recipe is perfect for serving on any of your favorite main dishes and sides!

 Gravy to the South is like a zebra to its stripes.
 You truly can’t have one without the other.
 Gravy is a sauce that is made from the juices of meats that run naturally during cooking and it’s thickened with either flour or cornstarch.

 There are endless versions of gravy that come from all around the world but no one does like the South does.
 I couldn’t pinpoint where Southerners began their obsession but I know that it is alive and well.
 My household, as well as the one I grew up in, was no exception.